christophschild93/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Postdoc in the Department of Psychology at the University of Siegen.
-Before joining the Lab, I finished my PhD studies in the Personality and Social Behavior Lab at the University of Copenhagen (2017-2020).
+I finished my PhD studies in the Personality and Social Behavior Lab at the University of Copenhagen (2017-2020).

+Current research projects focus on:

+- Interventions that aim to increase prosocial and decrease antisocial behavior
+- Role of personality traits in perceptions & behaviors
+- Person perception and target characteristics

+Feel free to contact me if you are looking for research interships ("Forschungspraktikum").

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.